 Categories and subcategories resources to facilitate literacy and love of quality literature:

-It's interesting to wonder what the beginnings of different arts.
+It's interesting to wonder the beginnings of different kinds of art.
 When does gestures and movement become dance and drama; when does speaking, crying, tapping, become song and dance; when does scratches on tools, cave walls, pottery, and other natural objects become art; when does thread and other natural objects sewed into materials used for clothing become art?
 Should we only consider sculptures, drawings on parchments, paper, and other surfaces art?
 Review the literacy timeline and technology, science, and math timelines to explore the little we know.

 Whatever artifacts we consider as the beginnings of art, today we use multiple media to tell a story or create art to express our selves.